freedomofpress/securedrop-workstation-docs/docs/admin/workstation_architecture.rst

 - ``sd-devices``, which passes exported documents through to USB devices like printers and encrypted flash drives.

+By design, the Qubes OS host domain, ``dom0``, also does not have Internet access.

 .. note:

    If you attempt to directly access the network in any of these VMs, it will